-The FDA's Medical Device Development Tools (MDDT) program is intended to facilitate device development and timely evaluation of medical devices, and promote innovation, by providing a more efficient and predictable means for collecting the necessary information to support regulatory submissions and associated decision-making.
+The FDA's Medical Device Development Tools (MDDT) program is intended to facilitate device development, timely evaluation of medical devices, and promote innovation by providing a more efficient and predictable means for collecting the necessary information to support regulatory submissions and associated decision-making.

 On this page: